Typsium/alchemist/src/elements/lewis.typ

   circle((0, 0), radius: radius, fill: fill, stroke: stroke) })

-/// Draw a pair of electron around the molecule
+/// Draw a pair of electron around the fragment
 ///
 /// It is possible to change the distance from the center of
 /// the electron with the `gap` argument.
 /// It is also possible to change the `radius`, `stroke` and `fill` arguments
 /// #example(```
 /// #skeletize({
-/// 	molecule("A", lewis:(
+/// 	fragment("A", lewis:(
 /// 		lewis-double(),
 /// 		lewis-double(angle: 90deg),
 /// 		lewis-double(angle: 180deg),